 These training pathways are described in more detail below.
 Of course, a career in Emergency Medicine is flexible, and many doctors follow a career path that includes time spent out of training or one that follows a different route altogether.

-For an overview of career paths and the links between them, see the EM Career Pathways Map below.
-(A pdf download available here)
+For an overview of career paths and the links between them, see and download the EM Careers Pathways Map below.

 Most trainees will start with the ACCS core training programme.
 During the first two years, trainees rotate through six month posts in Emergency Medicine, Acute Medicine, Intensive Care Medicine, and Anaesthetics.
 This broad experience in acute specialties equips you with the confidence and skills to manage the full spectrum of acutely ill and injured patients.